Section 42 income limits explained!

 Now, the income limits differ for each state and even each county!

 The best place to go is directly to the official HUD website.
 However, their website can be very complicated and hard to navigate.
-So to get directly to the income limit module, click here
+So when you are searching make sure you have found the correct part of the HUD website.

 Then, input your state and county.
 On the next screen you’ll see information for 50 and 60 percent income limits.
 Those are NOT the final numbers you need to pay attention to.
 The 50 and 60 percent text will be highlighted in blue.